Christian Falsnaes

-Christian Falsnaes (born 1980 in Copenhagen, Denmark) is a Danish artist living and working in Berlin, Germany.
+Christian Falsnaes (born 1980) is a Danish artist living and working in Berlin, Germany.

 Education

 Falsnaes studied philosophy in Copenhagen from 2001 to 2003.
 After a short stay in Zurich, he went to Vienna and studied from 2005 to 2011 at the Academy of Fine Arts under Daniel Richter, Peter Kogler and Constanze Ruhm.

 Career

 Before his art studies, Falsnaes made performances and interactions in the public space using his background as a graffiti painter.
 Since 2009, he has developed performances based on a pre-written script.
 In the beginning, he played a central role in motivating the public to actively participate in the action.
 "Through the active involvement, the viewer should cross personal boundaries, overcome them and feel the moment of liberation and change.
 [1] Falsnaes said in an interview [2]: "When I involve the viewer in the process of art production, it is also about sharing all of this, instead of showing the result of my private artistic process."

 The study of authority, hierarchies, social and, above all, pop-cultural rituals is an integral part of his art.